The Costs of Hiring a Freelancer vs. In-House Employee

 - Freelancers can only be hired for task-based work.
 Many freelancers can be hired to work on ongoing projects with specific, defined milestones.
 Depending on your team’s needs, you can hire a freelancer on several projects over time.

-Engaging top freelance talent: lower costs, higher expectations
+Engaging top freelance talent: Lower costs, higher expectations

-Whether you need an experienced developer for your software development team, a market research analyst for your digital marketing team or a graphic designer to improve your brand’s logo, Upwork can help you find the talent you need when you need it.
+Whether you need an experienced developer for your software development team, a market research analyst for your digital marketing team, or a graphic designer to improve your brand’s logo, Upwork can help you find the talent you need when you need it.